Buckeyecocoa/buckeyecocoa.github.io/codeofconduct.md

 Incident Resolution

 Attendees should follow Bill and Ted’s advice: “Be excellent to each other.”
-Treat other attendees with respect, regardless of whether you are in a session room or at one of the Kalahari’s facilities.
+Treat other attendees with respect, regardless of whether you are in a meeting or social event.

 Simple disagreements should be resolved between the individuals concerned.
 Harassment or more serious issues should be escalated to a Buckeye Cocoa organizing member.
 That staff member will immediately contact other Buckeye Cocoa organizing members who have the responsibility to assist in resolution.

 Attendees suffering outright assault or extreme harassment should contact the on-site staff immediately, or a Buckeye Cocoa organizing member if they’re nearby.
 Buckeye Cocoa organizers will immediately escalate to law enforcement as appropriate.

 This document is based on the [CodeMash Code of Conduct](http://www.codemash.org/codemash-code-conduct/) and unofficially used as a template for our Conduct document.